-The Weinstock Fund, based in the South West of England, was originally established by the late Lord Weinstock in 1962 for general charitable purposes and is a grant-making trust with which he was actively involved until his death in 2002.
+The Weinstock Fund, based in the Southwest of England, was established by the late Lord Weinstock in 1962 for general charitable purposes.
+It is a grant-making trust with which he was actively involved until his death in 2002.
 It was wound up in December 2012 and a successor charity with similar aims created in its place.
-The deed of charitable trust allows the Trustees absolute discretion to apply funds for general charitable purposes.

-The Charity’s aims are to support a wide range of charitable causes, particularly in the fields of welfare, children, education, medicine, music and the arts.
+The Weinstock Fund’s aims are to support a wide range of charitable causes in England, particularly in the Southwest, in the fields of welfare, children, education, medicine, music and the arts.

-In particular, the Trustees prefer to support smaller charities or projects.
+The Trustees favour smaller charities and projects.
 Grants typically range from £2,000 - £5,000 per annum.
 Multi-year grants up to a maximum of three years are considered.